syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ## Show sort number

-The datagrid provides support for the sequence numbers to display the sorted columns during multi-column sorting by setting [SfDataGrid.showSortNumbers](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/showSortNumbers.html) is set to true.
+The Datagrid provides support for the sequence numbers to display the sorted columns during multi-column sorting by setting [SfDataGrid.showSortNumbers](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/showSortNumbers.html) to true.
 This is applicable when the `SfDataGrid.allowMultiColumnSorting` property is enabled.

 {% tabs %}
 {% highlight Dart %}